input-output-hk/adrestia/New-Repo-Checklist.md

   all secrets are also stored in our shared LastPass folder (see [Passwords](./Passwords)).

-- [ ] If this repo is splitting off an existing repo, I believe we have a doc somewhere about how to do that.
+- [ ] If this repo is splitting off an existing repo, see [this document from our wiki](https://github.com/input-output-hk/cardano-coin-selection/blob/master/information/repository-creation-process.md).